The Great Climate Debate of 2025

 At the end of each day, the two sides have 15 minutes to summarize their position, taking into account the arguments they have heard from the other side.

-Each week, the panel of experts will independently write up their impressions and conclusions from what they learned in that week’s debate.
+Each week, the panel of judges will independently write up their impressions and conclusions from what they learned in that week’s debate.
 They will submit summaries of their conclusions in writing separately, without communication, to the chair at the end of each week.
+They may also submit questions to either group to answer separately in writing.

 Synthesis

-After the eight session, the panel of experts, which includes the moderator, will each submit their overall summaries and short summaries of each session independently, without knowing the others’ summaries.
-They will also vote independently to answer the questions:
+After the sessions are over, the panel of judges, which includes the moderator, will each submit their overall summaries and short summaries of each session independently, without knowing the others’ summaries.
+They will attempt to answer these questions:

-To what degree is there a climate emergency now?
+2. To what degree is there a climate emergency now?
+How important is decarbonization?

-What do they believe should be done about CO2 today and for this century?
+3. What do they believe should be done about CO2 (and methane) today and for this century?

 Then, after submitting their separate analyses, the panelists will meet to discuss the evidence among themselves — sort of like a jury does.
-After this meeting, they will craft a joint statement with a summary that includes the conclusions reached by all experts individually and as a group.
+After this meeting, they will craft a joint statement with a summary that includes the conclusions reached by all judges individually and as a group.
 There can be majority and minority opinions.
-The moderator will read this document out loud in a final session, and any expert panelists who want to comment may do so.
-I hope this would be memorialized in a special edition of Scientific American that would be carefully guarded until the day it was released.
+The moderator will read this document out loud in a final session, and any judges who want to comment may do so.
+Then, the big issues of the magazines will come out, supplemented by many other stories in each.

 Press coverage

-There would be a press embargo during the debate, to avoid sensationalizing the weekly sessions.
+There would be a press embargo during the debate, to avoid sensationalizing the sessions.

 There will be some kind of press event after the final session.
 It could be an open Q&A with the panel members and the chair.